Quintus/pathie-cpp/README.md

 writing (September 2014).

-Apart from that, pathie provides some additional methods, especially with regard to finding out where the user’s pathes are.
+Apart from that, pathie provides some additional methods, especially with regard to finding out where the user’s paths are.
 It is modelled after Ruby’s popular [Pathname](http://ruby-doc.org/stdlib-2.1.2/libdoc/pathname/rdoc/Pathname.html#method-i-rmtree) class, but it doesn’t entirely duplicate its interface (which wouldn’t